thearyadev/Python-Console-Logging/README.md

 ## Installation (Compatible with Python 3.6.1 and above)

-1. Install dependencies from the requirements.txt file from the `./utils` directory.
+1. Install dependencies from the requirements.txt file in the `./utils` directory.
 2. Place `./utils` in the root directory of your project (or run `./example.py`

 ```bash